LoZander/pathtracker/backlog.md

 # Backlog
-## Requirements
- - A character has a name, initiative and type
 - Can add multiple characters to tracker
 - Can get character in turn
 - Can remove character from tracker
 - Tracker is sorted by initiative, then type (Ally before enemy) then by name (alphabetically).
 - Character has dying stat
- - Characters don't have HP or other stats not stated explicitly (to simplify)